2joephillips/DPatterns/behavioral/state/csharp.md

 ```

 ## State
-The simple interface <code>ITrafficLightState</code> manages the "default" behavior that is used within the concrete states.
+The simple interface <code>ITrafficLightState</code> manages the default behavior that is used within the concrete states.

 ```csharp
 public interface ITrafficLightState